DevOps-CSC519-591-791/DevOps-M3/README.md

 ### TASK2: `Configure a production environment automatically.`
 **Requirement:** The ability to configure a production environment automatically, including all infrastructure components, such web server, app service, load balancers, and redis stores.
 Configure should be accopmlished by using a configuration management tool, such as ansible, or docker.
 Alternatively, a cluster management approach could also work (e.g., kubernates).

 We use ansible to meet with this requirement.

+ - **Main server automatic deployment**:
+The [deploy_mainserver.yml](https://github.ncsu.edu/DevOps-Milestones/DevOps-M3/blob/master/main_server_deployer/deploy_mainserver.yml) under /main_server_deployer/ folder is used to configure the production environment of master server, which will do following tasks each time:
+  - Install node.js, npm
+  - Install and start Redis service
+  - Insert initial keys and values into Radis
+  - Git clone the simple node.js application source code
+  - Use forever to start the `Feature Flag Selector`, `Load Balancer` and `Monitoring & Scaling`.

+ - **AWS EC2 instance automatic deployment**:
-The [deploy.yml](https://github.ncsu.edu/DevOps-Milestones/DevOps-M3/blob/master/ec2_creator/deploy/deploy.yml) in /ec2_creator/deploy/ folder is focus on configuring the production environment, which will do following tasks each time:
+The [deploy.yml](https://github.ncsu.edu/DevOps-Milestones/DevOps-M3/blob/master/ec2_creator/deploy/deploy.yml) under /ec2_creator/deploy/ folder is focus on configuring the production environment of slave server, which will do following tasks each time:
   - Install node.js, npm
   - Git clone the simple node.js application source code
   - Use forever to start the stable app on port 3000 and the canary app on port 3001.

 ### TASK3: `Monitor the deployed application.`
 **Requirement:** The ability to monitor the deployed application (using at least 2 metrics) and send alerts using email or SMS (e.g., smtp, mandrill, twilio).
 An alert can be sent based on some predefined rule.